Logo Bayernportal

 • which a party obliged to deliver has to deliver to it in accordance with Section 5 (4) of the Nuclear Waste Management Ordinance (AtEV) and which complies with the provisions of its acceptance conditions (see "Further links") and

-• whose delivery has been approved by the competent authority in accordance with Section 5 (5) of the Nuclear Waste Management Ordinance (AtEV).
+• subject to approval by the Bavarian State Collection Agency, waste whose delivery has been approved by the competent authority in accordance with Section 5 (5) of the Nuclear Waste Management Ordinance (AtEV).

 The radioactive waste accepted by the Bavarian state collection point is checked for the possibility of harmless recycling.
 If this shows that recycling is possible and economically justifiable according to the state of the art in science and technology, the radioactive waste is recycled as residual material.
+Otherwise, the waste is disposed of in an orderly manner.

 In accordance with Section 5 (6) of the Nuclear Waste Management Ordinance (AtEV), the state collection point generally transfers the radioactive waste it stores to a federal facility for the safekeeping and final disposal of radioactive waste.